 About King Mojo Records

-to showcase the emerging artists in contemporary Blues and Rock.
+to showcase emerging artists in contemporary Blues-Rock.
+Since then

-fun... to read more click on a blue link.
+still having fun... to read more history click on a blue link.

 Atlantic Records | The